freeCodeCamp/guide/src/pages/articles/certificates/use-conditional-logic-with-if-statements/index.md

 ---
-title: Use Conditional Logic with If Statements
+title: Use Conditional Logic with if Statements
 ---
 We can use `if` statements in JavaScript to execute code only if the specified condition is met.